---

 export default withMDX(nextConfig)

-remark and rehype plugins without serializable options cannot be used yet with Turbopack, due to inability to pass JavaScript functions to Rust
+> remark and rehype plugins without serializable options cannot be used yet with [Turbopack](/docs/app/api-reference/turbopack), because JavaScript functions can't be passed to Rust.

 import { unified } from 'unified'